 The use of nicotine and tobacco products, including vapes, can increase the risk of complications occurring during the surgery and negatively affect your healing and results.

 For that very reason, surgeons require patients to be completely smoke and nicotine before surgery and agree to remain off said products until way into their recovery period.

 Nicotine in the body reduces oxygen in the blood and constricts circulation, both of which are required for wounds to heal quickly.
 A wound that takes a long time to heal is at a much higher risk of infection and uneven scarring.

 If you want to learn more, this Medbelle article details all the reasons you should stop smoking before surgery.

 How do children/pregnancy/breastfeeding affect my breast reduction eligibility?

-Furthermore, you probably won't feel up to dashing around doing the school run, cleaning the house and making meals so it's important you have friends and family to rely on.
-The same applies for your time off work, an office job will typically require one to two weeks off, where are a more physical job will require longer off for you to recover.
+Furthermore, you probably won't feel up to dashing around doing the school run, cleaning the house and making meals, so it's important you have friends and family to rely on.
+The same applies to your time off work.
+An office job will typically require one to two weeks off, where are a more physical job will require longer off for you to recover.

-Any person who has recently given birth must wait at least 3 to 6 months before having any breast surgery, including breast reduction.
-If you're breastfeeding you'll need to wait until you have stopped producing milk for three months too.
+Any person who has recently given birth must wait at least 3 to 6 months before breast surgery, including breast reduction.
+If you're breastfeeding, you'll need to wait until you have stopped producing milk for three months too.

-If you're planning on having children in the future it may be recommended that you wait until after you have completed your family before you move forward with the procedure.
-This is due to the fact that the surgery is not permanent and any fluctuations to the breasts from weight gain or pregnancy with negatively affect your results.
+If you're planning on having children in the future, it may be recommended that you wait until after you have completed your family before you move forward with the procedure.
+This is due to the fact that the surgery is not permanent, and any fluctuations to the breasts from weight gain or pregnancy will negatively affect your results.

-It's important to note though that the breast reduction surgery may disrupt your ability to breastfeed in the future do to the incisions made around the nipple and areola.
+However, it's important to note that breast reduction surgery may disrupt your ability to breastfeed in the future due to the incisions made around the nipple and areola.